ErvinRacz/os-as-ide/README.md

 TODO:
 - Bind LSP keycombinations like refactoring
 - use :GcLog -S text for looking for something in log
-- In autocompletion, press enter to select first
 - possible comment out plugin